Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 - Product images - Content type `K13Store.ProductImage`
   - Main SKU images (from SKUImagePath column)

-Synchronization running in background thread worker periodically and can be disabled (`ProductSyncEnabled` setting).
+In background running synchronization threads worker periodically and can be disabled (`ProductSyncEnabled` setting).
 Interval can be set in minutes (`ProductSyncInterval` setting).
 Synchronized data are updated when source value changes, so data cannot be edited in XbyK safely, but new custom or reusable fields can be added and edited safely.

-No price data are synced, because catalog prices needs calculator evaluation in context of user's cart and standalone requests via `IProductService` are required.
+No price data are synced, because catalog prices need calculator evaluation in context of user's cart and standalone requests via `IProductService` are required.

 #### Limitations
-Currently products are synchronized only in default content culture. **Same language needs to be enabled in XByK**.
+Products are currently synchronized only in default content culture. **Same language needs to be enabled in XByK**.

 ### Setup